210.236.2393 TDominguezRE@gmail.com

 4. VA appraisal is ordered.
 After an offer is accepted, your lender orders the VA appraisal.
 The appraiser checks both value and Minimum Property Requirements.
 Allow 7–14 days in San Antonio’s current market.

 6. Clear to close.
 Once the appraisal clears, inspection issues are resolved, and your lender has completed underwriting, you receive a clear to close.
-Closing day involves signing documents — in person or via remote notary — and the home is yours.
+Closing day involves signing documents, either in person or via remote notary, and then the home is yours.

 7. Close and move in.
 Or in many PCS cases: close remotely, coordinate the key handoff, and arrive on moving day to a home you’ve already purchased.